 Over the past ten years, various countermeasures have been tested and implemented by state and local transportation agencies.
 Common countermeasures have been implemented at off-ramp terminals to prevent WW entries, including traditional WW-related signs and standard pavement markings (WW arrows).
 Few advanced Intelligent Transportation System (ITS) technologies were implemented at rural interchanges due to the lack of quick emergency responses in rural areas.
 Past studies found that traditional WW-related signs or pavement markings might not be effective for impaired drivers during the night or in low visibility conditions.
 ITS technologies request a quick emergency response and are often used in urban areas by tollway authorities where advanced traffic management centers are available to monitor wrong-way driving (WWD) activities and can provide a quick response.

-This proposal intends to implement and evaluate three final design patterns of DRSs developed by a RSI project.
+This proposal is implementing and evaluating three final design patterns of DRSs developed by an RSI project.
 A before-and-after study will be conducted to evaluate their effectiveness.
 An installation guideline will be developed for transportation agencies to implement this low-cost countermeasure in their jurisdictions.